donnie58744/Auto-Pirate/README.md

 > Tools -> Options -> Downloads

-- Turn Off `Display torrent content and some options`
+- Turn On `Display torrent content and some options`

-- Under Saving Managment set `Default Torrent Managment Mode` to `Automatic`
+- Under Saving Managment set `Default Torrent Managment Mode` to `Manual`

 - Change the `Default Save Path` to whatever you would like